Regret Bounds for Noise-Free Cascaded Kernelized Bandits: Non-Adaptive Sampling Based Method

 \section{Non-Adaptive Sampling Based Method}

 In this section, we propose a simple non-adaptive sampling based method (see \cref{algo:fd}) for each structure, and provide the corresponding theoretical simple regret for the Mat\'ern kernel.
-For a set of $T$ sampled points $\{\xbf_s\}_{s=1}^T$, its fill distance is defined as the largest distance from a point in the domain to the closest sampled point \cite{wendland2004scattered}:

-\cref{algo:fd} samples $T$ points with $\delta_T=O(T^{-1/d})$.
+For a set of $T$ sampled points $\{\xbf_s\}_{s=1}^T$, its fill distance is defined as the largest distance from a point in the domain to the closest sampled point $\delta_T=\max_{\xbf\in\Xc}\min_{s\in[T]}\|\xbf-\xbf_s\|_2$ \cite{wendland2004scattered}. \cref{algo:fd} samples $T$ points with $\delta_T=O(T^{-1/d})$.
 For $\Xc=[0,1]^d$, a simple way to construct such a sample is to use a uniform $d$-dimensional grid with step size $T^{-1/d}$.
 The algorithm observes the selected points in parallel, computes a structure-specific ``composite mean'' $\mu_T^g$ (to be defined shortly) for the overall network $g$, and returns the point that maximizes $\mu_T^g$.

 The composite posterior mean of $g(\xbf)$ with chain structure is defined as